The Plott Hound is the state dog of North Carolina and a hunting dog in the coonhound family.

 Plott Hound Rescues

-Here are some rescues in the US that are dedicated to the hound breeds and mixes.
+Here are some rescue centers in the US that rescue hound breeds and mixes.

 If you know of others and would like them added to our list, please include them in the comments below.